aws-samples/aws-transit-gateway-egress-vpc-pattern/README.md

 ![AWS Systems Manager Session Manager](img/AWS_Systems_Manager_Session_Manager.png)
 ## Good to know and explore

-- The CDK template follows the VPC Endpoints for Systems Manager [documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html) and implements mandatory, as well as optional endpoints.
-You can inspect the created endpoints in the AWS Console under VPC - Endpoints.

-- All interface endpoints only accept inbound connections on port 443 originating from the demo instance security group.
-The AWS Systems Manager Agent (SSM Agent) establishing the outbound connections comes automatically pre-installed on [select](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) AMIs incl.
-Amazon Linux, Ubuntu and Windows Server and is authorized to via a role created by the stack.

 - The image to create the EC2 instance is selected based on a higher level constructor [AmazonLinuxImage](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.AmazonLinuxImage.html) and the AMI ID is automatically retrieved via the SSM parameter store.
 This means that the stack can be deployed to multiple regions and will automatically retrieve the latest managed image of the selected OS.
 By default CDK will use your default AWS cli configuration, however multiple environments can easily be [integrated](https://docs.aws.amazon.com/cdk/latest/guide/environments.html) via CDK native functionality.

+- AWS Systems Manager Agent (SSM Agent) is included in the utilized AMI and requires two managed policies to work, which are attached to the instance’s role.

+- The CDK template includes commented out examples of adding [VPC Endpoint for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html) and illustrates the use of mandatory, as well as optional endpoints.

 ## Useful CDK commands
  * `npm run build`   compile typescript to js